fnlive/loom/README.md

-fnlive website
+Loom website
 ==================

 A website Built with the Loom framework.
 The Loom framework is based on the Anax framework.

-Built by Fredrik Nilsson
+Website and Loom framework built by Fredrik Nilsson

 License
 ------------------